RikkoMatsumatoOfficial/HoloearthExternalDumper-DLLVer/README.md

 # HoloearthExternalDumper-DLLVer

-This is My Fist Dumper(External Version, but I'm use My DLL Dumper for Holoearth!!!) for Game Holoearth...
+This is My Fist Dumper(External Version, but I'm use My DLL Dumper for Holoearth!!!)...
+It's Game Holoearth...
 So Enjoy to use this!!!

 ## Donations